Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Results

 \paragraph{Symbolic-guided trajectories are better than the trajectories without guidance.} When compared to process-DPO, which allows models to choose any reasoning style without explicit guidance, fine-tuning models trained on our symbolic trajectories achieves higher accuracy on both FOLIO and LogicAsker.
 Limiting the comparison to DPO-tuned models, those fine-tuned on guided trajectories generally exhibit superior performance compared to their unguided counterparts.
 Exceptions include Qwen on LogicAsker with ReAct, and both Qwen on FOLIO and Llama on LogicAsker when employing direct prompting.

 \paragraph{Symbolic Trajectory-FT outperforms DPO.} We consistently observe that supervised fine-tuning on SymbReAct-trace outperforms DPO.
-The sole exception is Llama Symbolic Trajectory-FT-DPO, which exhibits approximately 0.66\% higher accuracy than Llama Symbolic Trajectory-FT on LogicAsker.
+The sole exception is Llama Symbolic Trajectory-FT-DPO, which exhibits 0.66\% higher accuracy than Llama Symbolic Trajectory-FT on LogicAsker.
+One potential explanation could be the cumulative products of PRMs' predictive probabilities fail to differential the positive trajectories from the negative ones.
+Whether PRMs' predictive probabilities are well-calibrated enough for producing informative DPO pairs still require further investigation.

 \paragraph{ReAct does not improve our fine-tuned reasoning models.} Regarding the choice between ReAct and direct prompting, the latter generally yields superior performance in most cases.
 The only exceptions are the DPO-tuned Llama model on LogicAsker and the DPO-tuned Qwen model on FOLIO, though the performance differences in these instances are minimal.
 This suggests that explicitly instructing LLMs to follow ReAct when they have already been trained on ReAct trajectories may not lead to optimal performance.
 Instead, directly posing questions appears to be more effective, aligning with the experimental settings employed by \citet{jiao-etal-2024-learning} in their experiments.